The Centre for Humanity Learning

 The practice of Apithology is a vocation for a special group of people.
 They have as their motivation a natural sense of caring for humanity.
 More than a humanitarian compassion for others, those seeking to learn the work of apithology hold a sense of care for humanity in its entirety.

 In the practice of humanity nurturance the future problems of humanity are best met by enabling the capacities of present generations.
 This practice asks questions differently.
 It asks for a different quality of humanity inquiry.
 This quest often begins where other efforts end.

 To learn the techniques of Humanity Nurturance you can enrol at apitholo.

-The nurturance of a humanity requires knowledge and inquiries enabled by the field of apithology.
+The nurturance of a humanity requires knowledges enabled by the field of apithology.

 The research field of apithology examines the systemic causes and effects of generativity and growth in living systems.

-It is the counterpart discipline to the field of pathology – which is concerned with the systemic causes and effects of decline in degenerative systems.
+It is the counterpart discipline to the field of pathology – which examines the systemic causes and effects of decline in degenerative systems.
 The two fields complement each other.
-The field was formalised in 2004 and has since developed into a research discipline of distinct focus and formalised method.

 Research updates and news of events and courses appear on our Blog